Connector API

 • Mews environments Mews provides two environments:

-• – for development and testing.
+• Demo environment – for development and testing.

 • Net pricing and Gross pricing variants simulate different tax regimes used by properties in different jurisdictions.